-Whether you’re a foreigner or a local, chances are you’ve asked yourself whether or not you’d rather live in a condominium or in one of the many HDBs for sale in Singapore.
-Both are often compared due to their similarities, and there are strong arguments to be made for either one.
+Whether you’re a foreigner or a local, chances are you’ve asked yourself whether or not you’d rather live in a condominium or in one of the many public housing facilities referred to as HDB Flats for sale in Singapore.
+Both are often compared due to their similarities, and there are strong arguments to be made.

-Think about it, though – there’s a reason why, even today, HDB continues its development even in new areas.
-The demand for it simply will not disappear, and here are the reasons as to why:
+Even today, the Housing and Development Board (HDB) continues its development even in new areas.
+The demand for it will not simply disappear, and here are the reasons why:

 HDBs also have what are called “mama shops” – small, mini-mart like establishments that offer a broad assortment of goods for low prices.